 Essentially, contact sports such as martial arts, boxing, wrestling and so forth require you to use thick mouth guards.
 Non-contact sports such as tennis and swimming can be played with thin mouth guards.
 However, the absolute minimum thickness for a sports mouth guard should be around 1.5mm.

-For contact sports such as boxing and mixed martial arts, a mouth guard that is at least 4mm thick would be more ideal.
-With non-contact sports like lacrosse and softball, a 2mm mouth guard can get the job done.
+For contact sports such as boxing and mixed martial arts, a mouth guard that is 3mm or 4mm thick would be more ideal.
+With non-contact sports like lacrosse and softball, a 2mm mouth guard can get the job done while remaining incredibly comfortable.
 For a sport like hockey and football, a 3mm mouth guard is adequate.
-Basically, the necessary thickness depends on the risk of mouth injury a particular sport presents to the player.

 One of the key factors to consider when wearing a mouth guard is how well it fits in your mouth.